LASA-418-PurpleHaze/vision-basics/java/README.md

 1. make a .java file
 2. use javac filename.java
    now you have a filename.class file
 3. use java filename or java filename.class yay it did the thing it was supposed to do

-getting opencv working with java is a little bit more work
+getting opencv working with java is a little bit more work...

 1. Use Jetson Hacks github to install opencv http://www.jetsonhacks.com/2017/04/05/build-opencv-nvidia-jetson-tx2/